 Documentation of willingness to comply with preoperative and postoperative treatment plans.

 Once your insurance requirements have been satisfied, your documentation will be reviewed again to make sure that all diagnostic test and lab work have been completed.
 The surgeon will give the clearance to proceed with predetermination.
 The predetermination process can take anywhere from a few days up to several weeks depending on your insurance provider.
 Please feel free to contact your insurance company to check the status of your request.

-We’ve moved to our new location, however, we are still a Level 1A “Center of Excellence” as designated by the American College of Surgeon’s Bariatric Surgery Center Network
+We are a Level 1A “Center of Excellence” as designated by the American College of Surgeon’s Bariatric Surgery Center Network